-Styropan XPS extruded polystyrene is a foamed, composite material, widely known worldwide with many building construction uses.
+Styropan XPS extruded polystyrene is a foamed, synthetic material, widely known worldwide with many applications in buildings.
 It is a “closed cell structure” material, which, through polymerization process and continuous extrusion takes the form of thermal insulation panels.

-The properties that differentiate Styropan XPS extruded polystyrene from the rest of the insulation materials are:
+The properties that differentiate Styropan XPS extruded polystyrene from other types of insulation materials are:

-- Very high mechanical resistances (compression strength up to 10% of distortion, vertical tensile strength at the facades, shear strength) thus high load-bearing capacity which is particularly important in terraces, building floors, industrial facilities floors etc.
+- Very high mechanical strength (compressive stress at 10% deformation, tensile strength perpendicular to faces, shear strength) thus high load-bearing capacity which is particularly important in terraces, floors and especially industrial facilities floors etc.

-- Very low water absorption that make it an ideal insulating material in various applications such as in underground level circumferences, inverted or planted terraces etc.
+- Very low water absorption that makes it an ideal insulating material in applications such as in underground walls, inverted or green roofs etc.

 - Very low values of thermal conductivity coefficient, that ensure minimal heat flow between the building shell and the environment, achieving thermal comfort with the least possible energy consumption.